-A soldier killed in an explosion in Afghanistan was named today as Captain Rupert Bowers.
+A British soldier killed in an explosion in southern Afghanistan was named today as Lance Corporal Nicky Mason.

 The 26-year-old, of the 2nd Battalion, the Parachute Regiment, died while on a routine patrol near Kajaki in Helmand province on Saturday, the Ministry of Defence said.

 L/Cpl Mason, from Aveley in Essex, was the second soldier from the regiment to die in Afghanistan in 48 hours.

 Lieutenant Colonel Joe O'Sullivan, L/Cpl Mason's commanding officer, said he was part of the high-profile operation to move a turbine up to the Kajaki Dam, to provide electricity for the rest of Helmand.

 He said: "The hidden story of the Kajaki Dam is the company that patrols north and south of it daily, to ensure that the Taliban cannot bring heavy weapons within accurate range, so that the power station can continue to function.